A Worm Farm Waste System to beneficially remove sewerage and organic waste from the environment

 Municipal Councils are spending sometimes as much as $200 a tonne to dispose of the organic wastes collected weekly from your home.
 It goes to landfill, wrapped in the plastic bags we know so well where it will produce methane, a dangerous greenhouse gas, for hundreds of years to come !

-If you have an A&A Worm Farm Waste System, all your organic waste such as weeds from the garden, scraps from the kitchen etc – the organic waste which your Council collects – go straight into the processing chamber never to be seen again and costs you and the Council nothing.
+If you have a Worm Farm Waste System, all your organic waste such as weeds from the garden, scraps from the kitchen etc – the organic waste which your Council collects – go straight into the processing chamber never to be seen again and costs you and the Council nothing.

-The A&A Worm Farm Waste System is the World’s Best Practice, Fit, Flush and Forget sewage system.
+The Worm Farm Waste System is the World’s Best Practice, Fit, Flush and Forget sewage system.
 Operational cost, fitted up to a 4 bedroom family home is around $20 per year, unless you include a small solar panel, in which case, it costs nothing and is all benefit.

-Installation is about the same as any other system but to find out more, contact A&A Worm Farm Waste Systems on 03 5979 1877.
+Installation is about the same as any other system but to find out more, contact Worm Farm Waste Systems on 03 5979 1877.
 They’ll look after you !

 This article was provided by David Murphy author of Organic Growing With Worms.